 Riegel served two terms as a synod council member and two terms as synod treasurer, a total of 14 years.
 He served three terms (12 years) on the Board of Directors of the Lutheran Theological Seminary, Gettysburg, and one term on the Committee on Appeals of the ELCA.
 He attended three Churchwide Assemblies prior to election as bishop, once as a lay voting member and twice as a clergy voting member.

-Riegel is married to Tamara Riegel nee Meyer since 1991.
+Riegel is married to Tamara Riegel nee Meyer.
 They have two daughters, Faith (who is the first child ever baptized at a synod assembly of the ELCA) and Grace.

 Riegel hails from Berks County, PA, having been born on a dairy farm but then moving to a small steel town.

-He is a slightly competent tenor and a poor trombonist and even poorer tubist.
+He is a slightly competent tenor, a poor trombonist, and even poorer tubist.
 His past adult hobbies have included volunteer emergency services and Great War reenacting.
 He still enjoys war gaming, parliamentary law, dBASE coding, and motorcycling.